sajpro/directory-plugin/readme.md

 ### Frontend:
 Please consider the desing part.
 I just focusd on the backend and functional stuff.
 If you activate this theme with "hello elementor" theme it wont make you unhappy with the design. you will get a nice look of the design.
 Paginaton & Form submission feature implemented with Ajax.
 Where only logged in users can submit the form.
 If not logged-in user want to submit the form they should get a popup message with the login link.
 Uploaded Image using wp_ajax_ hook (because using wp/v2/media need another plugin for authentication purpose, so i avoide it.) but submitted the content using API.

-### Unit Test:
-I am not fluent with Unit Test as i don't have to do it in the past.
-So I went through some articles, video tutorials and found not so hard.
-Just needs practices.
-Practice makes perfect :)

 ### FIRST TIME i did:
 This is the first time I made the ajax pagination.
 I am not fully satisfied with it.
 Proper thinking will help to more optimize this script.
 But I am out of time now :)

-Finally, I am very excited with this assignment.
-I expect feedback at least aobut of my working, Please.